guidance-guarantee-programme/pension_guidance/content/scams.md

 ##If you’ve been targeted

-If you think you've been the victim of a pension scam, call Action Fraud on 0300 123 1047 or use the [Action Fraud online reporting tool.](http://www.actionfraud.police.uk/report-a-fraud-including-online-crime)
+If you think you’ve been the victim of a pension scam, call Action Fraud on 0300 123 1047 or use the [Action Fraud online reporting tool.](http://www.actionfraud.police.uk/report-a-fraud-including-online-crime)

 ###Further information